 Homeowners can often feel like kitchen sink repairs and installations are solely a job for a professional.
-But what it really boils down to is if you have the tools, the patiences, and (let's get down to brass tax) the skill to complete the job.
+But what it really boils down to is if you have the tools, the patience, and (let's get down to brass tax) the skill to complete the job.
 However, we'll let you in on a little secret: Installing a new sink yourself could potentially be less of a pain than getting on the waiting list for professional installation.
 Here are a few simple tricks to mastering your kitchen sink dilemmas.

-Frozen pipes: Although it's not quite the season for frozen pipes, prevention and preparation is the number one way to avoid a frozen fiasco this winter.
+Frozen pipes: Although it's not quite the season for frozen pipes, prevention, and preparation is the number one way to avoid a frozen fiasco this winter.
 When the weather begins to cool down, make sure your pipes are insulated.
 In this case, duct tape is the solution!
-Just wrap your pipes with foam and secure with duct tape.
+Just wrap your pipes with foam and secure them with duct tape.
 For those unbearably cold nights, keep your sink on a constant drip through the night to keep the water moving.
-If you are apprehensive to leaving your sink on, try tossing a handful of table salt down the drain last thing before bed.
+If you are apprehensive about leaving your sink on, try tossing a handful of table salt down the drain last thing before bed.
 This will prevent the still water in your pipes from freezing over.

 Clogged drain: Clogged kitchen drains are an all too common issue.
 Luckily, it's usually an easy fix.
 Before calling a professional, scoop out the excess water with a cup and throw a handful of table salt down the drain.
 If this doesn't do the trick, try using a plunger to unclog the debris.
 The most common drainage issues are usually fixed by these simple solutions, however, your pipes could also be clogged in the U-bend of your pipes.
 In order to unclog your U-bend, you must first get under your sink and unscrew the pipe that connects to your drain.
 Using a wire hanger, poke the pipe until the debris is clear.